Ridan77/Deal-Explorer/README.md

 > -  Enhanced **linting and code consistency**
 > -  Refactored components for **better reusability** and single-responsibility logic
 > -  Integration of **external UI libraries (MUI)** for a cleaner and more professional interface
+> - Improved **custom hooks and service layers** for clearer separation between logic and presentation